stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_options.md

 ### Options

 ```
+      --db-collations        Lists supported database collations for a given instance
+      --db-compatibilities   Lists supported database compatibilities for a given instance
       --flavor-id string     The flavor ID to show storages for.
 Only relevant when "--storages" is passed
       --flavors              Lists supported flavors
   -h, --help                 Help for "stackit beta sqlserverflex options"
+      --instance-id string   The instance ID to show user roles, database collations and database compatibilities for.
+Only relevant when "--user-roles", "--db-collations" or "--db-compatibilities" is passed
       --storages             Lists supported storages for a given flavor
+      --user-roles           Lists supported user roles for a given instance
       --versions             Lists supported versions
 ```

 ### Options inherited from parent commands